zgoncaloc/Java-Spring/README.md

 # Java-Spring

+>Please visit Wiki for App Overview and Postman Requests.

 This application is a student management system built with Spring Boot that allows users to manage student data in a  PostgreSQL database.

 Functionalities: